 Flip the idea and rather than asking folks to make a symbolic gift to you, why don’t you make a gift to them?

-You see, even though reports show plenty of money is raised that day, there’s no way to tell it’s ‘plus’ contributions.
+You see, even though reports show plenty of money is raised that day, there’s no way to tell if it’s ‘plus’ contributions.
 In other words, it may simply be cannibalizing your other fundraising efforts.
 Net/net?
 You raise the same amount of money, but it takes a lot more effort.

 Consider Using November 28th to Reward Donors